1.0 Policy Purpose

 This Policy is written and interpreted broadly to include online manifestations of any Prohibited Conduct, when Prohibited Conduct occurs in or has an effect on the University’s Education Program or Activity, or when it involves the use of University networks, technology, or equipment.
 Although Brown may not control websites, social media, or other venues through which harassing communications are made, when such communications are reported to the University, it will engage in a variety of means to address and mitigate the effects.
 These means may include the use of the Title IX Grievance Procedures to address off-campus conduct whose effects contribute to limiting or denying a person access to Brown's Education Program or Activity.

-The University designates and authorizes Ebony Manning as its Title IX Coordinator to coordinate its efforts to comply with its responsibilities under Title IX.
+The University designates and authorizes Martha Alexander as its Title IX Coordinator to coordinate its efforts to comply with its responsibilities under Title IX.
 The contact information for the Title IX Coordinator is provided in Section 3.1.

 In all cases in this Policy where a University official, including the Title IX Coordinator, is referenced, it shall include their designee.